oux/PhotoCaption/README.md

 - On samsung devices some binary informations are displayed: Is it my exif reader or a samsung writer issue ? to be investigated.

 ## Todo
-- Add photos captions in new kitkat feature called "app Indexing"
+- Add photos captions search index.
-- Look for camera application except PC Edit to capture a photo
 - View send position to gallery (common adapter ?)

 ## License